 Forestry & Wildlife

-Many hunters now practice what is known as quality deer management (QDM) on their properties.
-The level of involvement in QDM varies from hunt club to hunt club.
-Some hunting clubs may impose antler restrictions of various kinds, while others focus on doe harvest, food plots, camera surveys, habitat management, or a combination of these.
-All of these activities are an important part of taking an active role in managing local deer populations.
-But how do you know if it is working?
+Many hunters and hunt clubs practice quality deer management (QDM) on their properties; however, the level of involvement in QDM varies, and the level of QDM and techniques used varies by property based on the hunter, landowner, or hunting club’s goals.
+Some clubs impose antler restrictions of various kinds, while others focus on doe harvest, food plots, camera surveys, habitat management, or a combination of these.
+All of these activities are an important part of taking an active role in managing and potentially improving local deer populations.
+But how do you know if it’s working?

-Surprisingly, many hunters and hunt clubs do not know if their QDM programs are working.
-Some hunters may think or feel that their deer herd is doing better, but how do they actually know?
-Wouldn’t it be worthwhile to know if your investment in habitat improvement and harvest management is paying off?
-Many hunting clubs invest thousands of dollars and a substantial amount of time each year managing deer but forget the most essential part of any QDM program—collecting data from harvested deer.
-Without this data, hunting clubs will be at a significant disadvantage when making decisions regarding the management of their deer populations.
+Surprisingly, many hunters and hunt clubs do not know whether their QDM program is working.
+While some hunters may think or feel that their deer herd is doing better, wouldn’t it be worthwhile to know if the investment in habitat improvement and harvest management is paying off?
+Many hunters and landowners invest thousands of dollars and a great deal of time each year managing deer but forget the most essential part of any QDM program, which is collecting data from harvested deer.
+This data helps deer managers make decisions about how to better manage their deer populations.

 Learn more in the complete publication, Managing White-tailed Deer Collecting Data from Harvested Deer, ANR-1412.